Creon Side Effects

 Generic Name: pancrelipase

-Note: This page contains information about the side effects of pancrelipase.
-Some of the dosage forms included on this document may not apply to the brand name Creon.
+Note: This document contains side effect information about pancrelipase.
+Some of the dosage forms listed on this page may not apply to the brand name Creon.

 For the Consumer